OpenDSA/OpenDSA/RST/en/Hashing/HashFuncExamp.rst

 resulting summations, then this hash function should do a good job of distributing strings evenly among the hash table slots, because it gives equal weight to all characters in the string.
-This is an example of the :dfn:`folding` approach to designing a hash function.
+This is an example of the :term:`folding method` to designing a hash function.
 Note that the order of the characters in the string has no effect on the result.